 Benefits of Exploring Clay

-- Working with clay engages all the senses giving children the sensory experiences they so desperately need;
+- Engages all the senses, giving children the sensory experiences they so desperately need;

 - Develops their fine motor skills, hand-eye coordination, and spatial awareness;

-- Opportunities for storytelling and to develop language and communication skills, as well as promote cognitive development;
+- Provides opportunities for storytelling and to develop language and communication skills, as well as promoting cognitive development;

-- Experimenting with different shapes, sizes, and forms of clay can help children develop problem-solving skills;
+- Helps children develop problem-solving skills by experimenting with different shapes, sizes, and forms of clay;

-- Builds a child’s ability to focus and concentrate as children work to mold and shape it into their desired form;
+- Builds a child’s ability to focus and concentrate as they work to mold and shape the clay into their desired form;

-- Ignites the children’s curiousity about the natural world, the properties of different materials and how they interact with each other;
+- Ignites the children’s curiosity about the natural world, and the properties of different materials and how they interact with each other;

-- Allows for a natural progression in their developmental stages with materials;
+- Allows for a natural progression in the developmental stages with materials;

-- Clay can be a powerful tool for self-expression, allowing children to communicate their thoughts, feelings, and ideas in a nonverbal way;
+- Can serve as a powerful tool for self-expression, allowing children to communicate their thoughts, feelings, and ideas in a nonverbal way;

-- Understanding of basic scientific concepts, such as texture, shape, and form;
+- Fosters an understanding of basic scientific concepts, such as texture, shape, and form;

-- Working with clay can be a social activity, providing opportunities for children to share their ideas, collaborate, and learn from one another.
+- Can be a social activity, providing opportunities for children to share their ideas, collaborate, and learn from one another.

 And so much more!